xyproto/repotool/README.md

 # repotool

-Deal with git repotitories using AI and function calling
+Deal with git repotitories using AI and function calling.

+# THIS IS A WORK IN PROGRESS